dots225/Simple-discord-bot-for-OsuMapMatcher/README.md

   > Also: I've discovered that some beatmap links / ID's just don't work, I'm going to assume that it's an API issue, so some maps might not work at all.

 My discord if you need help getting it running: Caleb#4356

+### Issues:
+- Length format is wrong (and slightly inaccurate)
+- Error message does not send for some reason